-Heather’s obsession is helping to create an education system that actually makes sense for kids, all kids!
+Heather’s obsession is helping to create education and training systems that are truly human-centered.

 She is a social entrepreneur, an educator, and a problem solver.
 She founded Classroom Connections in 1997 because she was worried about the education system and the kids in it.
 Since then, Classroom Connections has evolved from a grass-roots resource hub for schools to an award-winning producer of innovative education/training materials that are in use across Canada and around the world.